guillain/Rpi-Docker-FacialReco/README.md

 https://www.hackster.io/mjrobot/real-time-face-recognition-an-end-to-end-project-a10826

-X11 exernalized, means you have the graphical output from your docker ;)
+X11 externalized, means you have the graphical output from your docker ;)

 ## Pre-requisite
 - Raspberry min 3